vuejs/vetur/rfcs/002-monorepo-support.md

 - It may create something completely unnecessary TLS when having project no Vue, maybe need a lazy logic?
 - In the vue ecosystem, it isn't support multiple `tsconfig.json`, It's a little redundant. [more info](https://github.com/vuejs/vetur/blob/vetur-config-file-rfc/rfcs/001-vetur-config-file.md#why-isnt-array)
 - Performance is affected by the interplay between projects. unless the separation process is implemented with node `worker_threads`.
-- The template interpolation need to refactor and design.
+- ~~The template interpolation need to refactor and design~~, At least it's not a problem now.
+But I'm not sure if we'll break anything if we let Template interpolation have multiple files importing from each other.
 - Because there is no defined project in VLS, register globally components could be inaccurate.